-Some products sell well in most public areas whereas others are more location dependent:
+You should also think about the area and target market.
+Some products sell well in most public areas, whereas others are more dependent upon location:

 - Hot drinks such as coffee, tea, and hot chocolate may sell well in most locations.

 - Snack machines vending products such as sodas, water, candy, chips, and chocolate bars may also do well in most environments.

 - Hot food and sandwich machines may do well in business environments, schools, and universities.

 - Candy, toy, and other specialty machines may be suitable for malls, supermarkets, play parks, and other locations that are frequented by families.

-- Personal items such as feminine hygiene products, toothpaste, and over-the-counter medications may be suitable for restrooms in public transit facilities, malls, and service stations.
+- Personal items such as hygiene products and over-the-counter medications may be suitable for restrooms in public transit facilities, malls, and service stations.

 Healthy Vending Products